Walter Wolf Racing: 1975–77

 In 1975, the Slovenian naturalized Canadian businessman Walter Wolf had started to appear at many of the F1 races during the season.
 A year later, he bought 60% of Frank Williams Racing Cars while agreeing to keep Frank Williams as manager of the team.
-Simultaneously Wolf bought the assets of Hesketh Racing who had withdrawn from F1 due to financial issues and bought some equipment from Embassy Hill after they shut down their F1 team following a plane crash that killed six people including team owner Graham Hill and his driver Tony Brise.
+Simultaneously, Wolf bought the assets of Hesketh Racing who had withdrawn from F1 due to financial issues and bought some equipment from Embassy Hill, after they had shut down their F1 team following a plane crash that killed six people including team owner Graham Hill and his driver Tony Brise.
 The team was based in the Williams facility at Reading but used most of the cars and equipment once owned by Hesketh Racing.
 The Hesketh 308C became known as the Wolf–Williams FW05 and soon afterwards Harvey Postlethwaite arrived as chief engineer.
 Jacky Ickx and Frenchman Michel Leclère were hired to drive.
 The team, however, was not very competitive and failed to qualify at a number of races during the year.
 Leclère left after the French Grand Prix and was replaced by Arturo Merzario while Ickx failed to perform and was dropped after the British Grand Prix, to be followed by a string of pay drivers.

 Jody Scheckter's Wolf WR6 being driven at a Historic Grand Prix at the Lime Rock Park circuit in 2009.